m3trik/Scripts_portable/README.md

 # tk_hotBox
-# PySide hotbox style layered ui and toolkit for maya and max
+# PySide hotbox style layered ui and toolkit for maya and max.

 # Work in progress..